trueos/pcbsd/src-qt5/docs/desktops.rst

 Lumina
 ======

-The Lumina Desktop Environment (Lumina for short) is a lightweight, XDG-compliant, BSD-licensed desktop environment that focuses specifically on streamlining the ability to get work done while minimizing system overhead.
+The `Lumina Desktop Environment <http://lumina-desktop.org/>`_ (Lumina for short) is a lightweight, XDG-compliant, BSD-licensed desktop environment that focuses specifically on streamlining the ability to complete work while minimizing system overhead.
 It is specifically designed for PC-BSD® and FreeBSD, but has also been ported to many other
 BSD and Linux operating systems.
 It is based on the Qt graphical toolkit and the Fluxbox window manager, and uses a small number of X utilities for various tasks, such as :command:`numlockx` and :command:`xscreensaver`.